 But his office simply wrote back to say,

-‘We have long argued that a customs union is a viable option for the final deal.
-So Labour would seek to negotiate a new comprehensive UK-EU customs union to ensure that there are no tariffs with Europe and to help avoid any need for a hard border in Northern Ireland.
+“Keir’s comments were consistent with what Jeremy Corbyn set out in his Brexit speech earlier this year when he said:‘We have long argued that a customs union is a viable option for the final deal.
+So Labour would seek to negotiate a new comprehensive UK-EU customs union to ensure that there are no tariffs with Europe and to help avoid any need for a hard border in Northern Ireland.‘But we are also clear that the option of a new UK customs union with the EU would need to ensure the UK has a say in future trade deals.’

 But that simply explains The Labour Party’s Brexit policy; it does not explain how this policy could ever be achieved, or who in the EU would support such an arrangement.